-We believe that our cash and cash equivalents on hand, and cash flows from operations, combined with availability under our revolving credit facility, will provide sufficient liquidity to fund our current obligations, projected working capital requirements, capital spending, quarterly dividends (if and when declared by our Board) and any share repurchases we may choose to make under our share repurchase program for at least the next 12 months.
-We anticipate that our capital expenditures for fiscal year 2012 will be significantly higher than for fiscal year 2011, due primarily to spending on capacity expansion in our Fort Collins internal fabrication facility, as well as spending on equipment to support various research and development projects.
+We believe that our cash and cash equivalents on hand, and cash flows from operations, combined with current availability under our revolving credit facility, will provide sufficient liquidity to fund our current obligations, projected working capital requirements, capital spending, quarterly dividends (if and when declared by our Board) and any share repurchases we may choose to make under our share repurchase program for at least the next 12 months.
+We anticipate that our capital expenditures for fiscal year 2013 may be incrementally higher than for fiscal year 2012, due primarily to spending on capacity expansion in our Fort Collins internal fabrication facility, as well as spending on equipment to support various research and development projects.

+From time to time, we engage in discussions with third parties regarding potential acquisitions of businesses, technologies and product lines, such as our pending acquisition of CyOptics and our recent acquisition of Javelin.
+Any such transaction could require significant use of our cash and cash equivalents, or require us to issue debt or equity securities, or borrow under our revolving credit facility to fund the transaction.
 If we do not have sufficient cash to fund our operations or finance growth opportunities, including acquisitions, or unanticipated capital expenditures, our business and financial condition could suffer.
-We could also reduce certain expenditures such as repurchases of our ordinary shares and payment of our quarterly dividend.
-In such circumstances we may seek to obtain debt or equity financing in the future.
+We could also reduce certain expenditures such as repurchases of our ordinary shares and payment of our quarterly cash dividend.
+In such circumstances we may also seek to obtain debt or equity financing in the future.
 However, we cannot assure that such additional financing will be available on terms acceptable to us or at all.
 Our ability to service any indebtedness we may incur, including under our revolving credit facility, will depend on our ability to generate cash in the future.
 In addition, even though we may not need additional funds, we may still elect to sell additional debt or equity securities or increase our current credit facility for other reasons.